octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ```

 > There are several versions of the ganache-cli.
-> Only the version suffixed by '-tezos' support tezos blockchain.
+> Only the version suffixed by '-tezos' supports tezos blockchain.
-> You can find the version used by the project in the  "devDependencies" section, in the package.json file.
+> The version used by the project can be found in the  "devDependencies" section, in the package.json file.